 This Blue Paper is a draft prescriptive standard for Australianness, arising out of multiple challenges to Australian values by foreign influences, by anti-Australian sentiment and by our governments kowtowing to unethical and backward cultures that are undermining Australian traditional values.
 This is a feeder document toward nationalist policy and subsequent draft proposed law, inviting input and debate by Australians.

-- Enshrine local rights of Australian citizens into the Australian Constitution
+- Enshrine local rights of Australian-born citizens into the Australian Constitution

 - Promote universal respect for, and observance of, human rights and fundamental freedoms for Australian citizens.